Technical Architecture · Draft 1.0 · Last updated August 2026

 Global index

-A publicly accessible database keyed by file hash, holding only proof records — never original files.
+A publicly accessible database keyed by file hash, holding only proof records, never original files.
 Upon anchoring, GPRs are published immediately.
+Storage footprint: 10–30 GB per 10 million GPRs.
+This is the only mandatory layer in every integration.

 Mirror protocol

 An open export format lets any institution, university, library, or media organisation operate a mirror over a full or partial copy.
-Verifiers can query multiple nodes; resilience grows with adoption.
+A mirror requires no coordination with GAMI beyond the initial export and periodic sync.
+Partner institutions are encouraged to mirror at least the subset covering their own collections; resilience grows with adoption.

 III · Archival Integration